helpbuttons/helpbuttons/README.md

 This is the repository for helpbuttons.org. check the hb-docs repo (https://github.com/helpbuttons/hb-docs).
 ## Getting Started

-copy the .env file and edit according to ur needs
-`$ cp env.sample .env`
+Edit the file db.env to setup your default values for configuration of the database `$ nano env.db`

+build all docker needed images
+`$ docker-compose build`

+then run helpbuttons
 `$ docker-compose up -d`

 then please setup the database scheme:
 `$ docker-compose exec backend yarn migration:run`

-And if you want to start with some sample data:

-`$ docker-compose exec backend yarn seed:run`
 **login:** user@email.com **password:** password

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.